deenawilson/deenawilson/README.md

 ### Hi there 👋, I'm Deena Joseph Wilson

-I'm passionate about Data Science.
+I'm passionate about Data Scienc and Web Dev.
 Welcome to my GitHub profile!

 🔭 I’m currently working on NMT